 Within Cutler Park during the summer, live music can be heard during monthly Tribute Tuesday concerts and weekly Civic Band concerts that start in June at the Les Paul Performance Center at Cutler Park.

 Waukesha County Museum & Historical Society

 The episode featured a stop at the Waukesha County Museum & Historical Society at the Les Paul Experience, an immersive exhibit about the life of Les Paul, showcasing his upbringing and beginnings in his “Living Room Laboratory” with his work to perfect the solid body electric guitar.
 You can learn more about Les Paul from the Les Paul Foundation.

 Waukesha Friday Night Live

-Every Friday night starting in June and ending in August (with no July 3 Friday event), the streets of Downtown Waukesha are closed so everyone can enjoy live music at various stages during Waukesha Friday Night Live.
+Every Friday night starting in June and ending in August, the streets of Downtown Waukesha are closed so everyone can enjoy live music at various stages during Waukesha Friday Night Live.
 You can literally dance in the streets while enjoying music as well as explore the many shops and restaurants located in Downtown Waukesha.

 The Fox River Riverwalk has a paved path that begins in Frame Park and continues to Downtown Waukesha as you cross Barstow Street.
-There are regular events along the Riverwalk, including Riverside Rhythms, live music during lunch on Wednesdays starting in June, Badgerland Waterski shows on Wednesday. evenings (Memorial Day-Labor Day), and you can rent a paddleboat, kayak or bike to explore the path at High Roller Fun Rentals.
+There are regular events along the Riverwalk, including Riverside Rhythms, live music during lunch on Wednesdays starting in June, and you can rent a paddleboat, kayak or bike to explore the path at High Roller Fun Rentals.